-Dr David Johnson, MBA, PhD is a Lecturer in Entrepreneurship within the Marketing, Sales and Entrepreneurship Group.
+Dr David Johnson, MBA, PhD is a Lecturer in Entrepreneurship.

 David's research explores entrepreneurial ecosystems, science-based entrepreneurship, technology transfer, and academic entrepreneurs.
 Broadly speaking, David studies the relationship between uncertainty and entrepreneurial cognition, entrepreneurial behaviour, and venturing.
 More specifically, his research examines commercialization activities in high-technology sectors (e.g. regenerative medicine) to understand how micro- and meso-level factors influence both the generation and development of entrepreneurial ecosystems.
-This research has lead David to Visiting Scholar positions at The Wisconsin School of Business, University of Wisconsin-Madison (US) and The Skolkovo Institute of Science and Technology (Moscow, Russia).
+This research has led David to Visiting Scholar positions at The Wisconsin School of Business, University of Wisconsin-Madison (US) and The Skolkovo Institute of Science and Technology (Moscow, Russia).

 Prior to joining Edinburgh Napier University Business School, David spent over a decade working within the biopharmaceutical sector within Commercial and Strategy Consulting roles.
 He was a Commercial Director for a start-up biopharmaceutical strategy consultancy and health data analytics firm.
 David led on the organization's commercial activity, including strategy consulting to university spin-outs and early-stage life science organizations.
 He also led the firm's health data compliance consulting, advising US clients on the risks associated with personal health information (PHI) disclosure and anonymity.
 Having joined this start-up at founding, David played a key role in the rapid growth of the organization.
 Additionally, David has worked for leading global pharmaceutical companies with Sales and Business Development.

 David holds Science-based Undergraduate and Masters Degrees from the University of Leeds (UK) and The University of Edinburgh (UK), which included research at the Roslin Institute.
 Furthermore, he holds an MBA from the Adam Smith School of Business, University of Glasgow (UK).
 He also holds an MSc. by Research (in Entrepreneurship) from the University of Edinburgh Business School (UK).
 David obtained his PhD in Management (Entrepreneurship and Innovation) from the University of Edinburgh Business School (UK).

 David is particularly interested in supervising PhD students in the areas of: